domxjs/domxjs.github.io/docs/state-management.md

 ## Unidirectional Data Flow
 A popular state management pattern for Web Applications is UDDF (unidirectional data flow).

-This pattern keeps state in a consolodated location usually called a store.
+This pattern keeps state in a consolidated location usually called a store.
-UI components recieve their state from the store and can dispatch actions when things occur.
+UI components receive their state from the store and can dispatch actions when things occur.
 The store handles the action and updates the state which then updates the UI components.